After one of the intermittent fasting health benefits was awarded the Nobel Prize in Medicine, fasting has taken the world by storm.

 Why Intermittent Fasting is bad?

-The first few days might feel bad if you are used to a diet rich in sugar, but the health benefits of intermittent fasting are outstanding: Improved metabolism, lean mass, gut health, blood lipid levels.
+The first few days might feel bad if you are used to a diet rich in sugar, but the health benefits of intermittent fasting are outstanding: Improved metabolism, lean mass, gut health, and blood lipid levels.

 Is Intermittent Fasting Healthy?